joshuakery/my-portfolio-site/src/posts/packingandcracking.md

 <h4>

-And Game 9, in which audience members draw what think the heavily gerrymandered districts of their state look like.
+And Game 9, in which audience members draw what they think the heavily gerrymandered districts of their state look like.

 </h4>